DHCross/pathfinder-1st-edition-validator/README.md

 ## Documentation

+## Project Blueprint

+The detailed architecture and feature set for a proposed Monster & NPC Builder app, named **Bestiary Architect**, is documented in `docs/Bestiary_Architect_Blueprint.md`.
+This document outlines the vision, modular architecture, and user workflows for a rules-grounded and creativity-focused builder.

 See the `Rules/` directory for detailed specifications:

 - **Character Wealth Validator Guide**: Core economic principles and WBL benchmarks